Phred7/Raytheon_VHDL_Generator/README.md

 - Current Accomplishments
   - VHDL generated for soft processor on FPGA.
   - FPGA simulates 3 unique MSP430's and can the ASM as a MSP430 would.
-  - Each simulated MSP430 has a unique instruction set.
+  - Each simulated MSP430 has a unique instruction set. (but not randomized)

 [comment]: <> (- What it actually does: )
 [comment]: <> (- Generates 3 unique vhdl rom memory files from a c or ASM's binary for 3 unique MSP430's simulated on 3 FPGA's)